molecula/documentation/cloud/cloud-configuration/_posts/2022-12-05-cloud-user-deactivate.md

 ---
-title: How do I deactivate a Cloud user?
+title: How do I activate or deactivate a Cloud user?
 ---

 {% include /cloud/cloud-user-deactivate-summary.md%}

+NOTE: You may choose to [change the user role](/cloud/cloud-configuration/cloud-user-edit-role) rather than deactivating the account.

 ## Before you begin